Learning Resource Centre

 The Learning Resource Centre (LRC) is at the heart of the school and plays a vital role in supporting students’ independent learning, giving them access to a wealth of information.
 The LRC strives to support the teaching, learning and information needs of the whole school community by providing an appropriate range of high quality facilities and services.

-The LRC is managed and maintained by Mrs McCarry, with the assistance of a dedicated and approachable team of student helpers.
+The LRC is managed and maintained by Mrs McCarry and Miss Clarke, with the assistance of a dedicated and approachable team of student helpers.
 These students are trained to help users locate resources and utilise the LRC to its full potential.
 In addition, the LRC Council enables all students to have an active voice in how the LRC is run, what recreational resources are purchased and which books appear on the shelves!

-All students automatically become a member of the LRC when joining Oulder Hill and the LRC is open from 8.00am to 4.00pm.
+All students automatically become a member of the LRC when joining Oulder Hill and the LRC is open from 8.10am to 4.00pm.
 There is an extensive choice of resources, ranging from fiction books, including Quick Reads, E-Books and audio books, to information material, such as non-fiction books, text books, study skills material, on-line databases and study guides.
-Current magazines and daily newspapers are available to give up to date news, views and information across a range of subjects and interests, including foreign language journals.
+Current magazines are available to give up to date news, views and information across a range of subjects and interests.

 All Year 7 students have LRC lessons throughout their first year.
 Through the Library Skills Programme, students are given the confidence to research independently and are encouraged to choose books to read for pleasure according to their own tastes, regardless of level.
 We also hope to provide a place where a lifelong love of reading for recreational pleasure is promoted, encouraged and supported.